 - Provide a students space for structured reflection and narrative development, which they can use to more critically focus their studies and professional goals.

-Current partners include Brookings Doha Center, United States Embassy in Doha, Qatar, Blue Rubicon, Teach for Qatar, and Qatar Foundation (QF) Headquarters and Qatar Foundation's Qatar Green Building Council (QGBC).
+Current partners include Brookings Doha Center, United States Embassy in Doha, Qatar, Teach for Qatar, Qatar Foundation (QF) Headquarters, Qatar Foundation's Qatar Green Building Council (QGBC), and Qatar Reads at Qatar Foundation's Community Development.

 Model United Nations